-Due to the national and local response required for the Coronavirus Pandemic, East Renfrewshire Council was unable to take forward the measures and initiatives planned for the current reporting year of 2020 in pursuit of improving local air quality.
-That being said, the various stages of national and regional lockdown requirements as part of the pandemic response has seen noticeable improvements in ERC's air quality.
+Due to the national and local response required for the Coronavirus Pandemic, East Renfrewshire Council was unable to take forward the measures and initiatives planned for the current reporting year of 2021 in pursuit of improving local air quality.
+That being said, the various stages of national and regional lockdown requirements as part of the pandemic response has seen noticeable improvements in ERC's air quality in both 2020 and continuing into 2021.
 As road traffic is considered the major source of pollution within ERC, with less vehicles on the road during lockdowns, significant lower pollutant levels were recorded at all our monitoring sites.